matrix-org/matrix-spec-proposals/proposals/4163-make-acls-apply-to-edus.md

 ## Alternatives

-Leave things as-is, which wouldn't be that big of a deal when you consider that this would only apply to typing notifcations and read recipts currently, which don't allow for very significant disruption inside a room.
+Leave things as-is, which wouldn't be that big of a deal when you consider that this would only apply to typing notifications and read receipts currently, which don't allow for very significant disruption inside a room.
 However, as ACLs are meant to prevent certain servers from participating in a room at all, it makes sense to apply ACLs to EDUs which are local to certain rooms, as they are a form of participation.